Selecting the counter surveillance device that will help you ensure your privacy and safety

 |3-30 GHz||Super High Frequency||SHF||Wireless LAN, WiFi routers, cable and satellite TV broadcasting, GPS, 4G, cordless phones|

 Audio bugging devices and hidden cameras may appear as cellular, Bluetooth, or WiFi signals, while certain other transmission signals will almost always fall within a specific range:

 - GPS tracking devices: 824-846 MHz, 880-920 MHz

 - WiFi transmissions: 2400-2480 MHz

 Various bugging devices may utilize different radio frequencies depending on how the devices are used.
-For example, an audio bugging device may appear as a cellular signal if it is set up through a cell phone, or if it is a device specifically designed for surveillance, it may utilize a Bluetooth or WiFi signal for transmitting audio and data back to another location.
-It is important to note that a hidden camera may utilize one of these signals as well, if the information it captures is being transmitted back to the source.
-However, if a hidden camera is not transmitting video live, it may not project a signal and a hidden camera lens finder will be a better option to uncover that device.
+For example, an audio bugging device may appear as a cellular signal if it is set up through a cell phone, or if it is a device specifically for surveillance, it may utilize a Bluetooth or WiFi signal for transmitting audio and data back to another location.
+It is important to note that a hidden camera may use one of these signals if the information it captures is transmitted back to the source.
+However, if a hidden camera is not transmitting live, it may not project a signal and, a hidden camera lens finder will be a better option to uncover that device.